sturlese/numerai_signals_pipeline/README.md

 ***Make sure your properties file is added to the .gitignore as contains sensitive data.***

 ### Output data
-Once the pipeline finishes, there will be 2 folders with data files:
+Once the pipeline finishes, there will be 3 folders with data files:
+- **db_raw_downloaded**: Contains data downloaded from our source (currently Yahoo Finance).
+We keep it as there is an option to run the pipeline with already downloaded data.
 - **db_ml_csv**: Contains data to train, validate and predict.
 We can use this file to improve training or try other models outside this pipeline.
 - **db_predictions**: Contains a file that will be submitted automatically to the indicated model.
 We can also manually upload it as a diagnostics file.

-If we want to remove the data from these folders, we will have to do it manually.
+If we want to remove the data from these 3 folders, we will have to do it manually.

 ### Configurations
 There are 3 configurations in the configuration python file.
 There are parameters we might want to configure: